Materials-Data-Science-and-Informatics/MDMC-NEP-top-level-ontology/CQs/v_2_0/CQs.md

 SELECT ?Experiment ?Measurement ?Sample_preparation ?Fabrication WHERE {
     {
-        ?Experiment a core:Experiment;
+        ?Study a core:Study;
             exp:hasMeasurement ?Measurement .
     }
     UNION
     {
-        ?Experiment a core:Experiment;
+        ?Study a core:Study;
             exp:hasSamplePreparation ?Sample_preparation .
     }
     UNION
     {
-        ?Experiment a core:Experiment;
+        ?Study a core:Study;
             exp:hasFabrication ?Fabrication .
     }

 }
 ```
-2. Which equipment/instrument has been used in an experiment/in a measurement/in a sample preparation?
+2. Which equipment/instrument has been used in an Fabrication/in a measurement/in a sample preparation?
 ```
 PREFIX core: <https://purls.helmholtz-metadaten.de/prima/core#>
 PREFIX dal: <https://purls.helmholtz-metadaten.de/prima/dal#>